 Summer Research Registration Status is available only for PhD students continuing their studies in the fall.
 This status does not satisfy the mandatory registration for the final two (2) semesters during which degree requirements are completed, thus a student planning to graduate on the September graduation date must register and pay the continuing student fee for the Summer II term.

 MA and MS Students

-A student enrolled in an MA or MS program is not required to register for the summer terms.
+A student enrolled in an MA or MS program is not required to register for the summer terms unless it is a requirement of their program.
 A student may choose to register for Summer I and/or Summer II depending on the planned completion of the degree.